SeanNeedham/PixelPlay-Analytics/README.md

 - Audio (20.8%) and Monitor (16.2%) refund rates are above the overall 14.7% rate, while Monitor alone contributes 30% of total revenue.

 #### Business Impact:
-- Elevated refunds are eroding retained revenue within commercially important categories, with Monitor presenting the greatest potential exposure because of its revenue weight.
+- High refund rates are reducing retained revenue, particularly for monitor because it accounts for 30% of total revenue.

 #### Recommendation:
-- Run a root-cause analysis of Audio and Monitor refunds before applying a single corrective action.
+- Investigate the reasons behind Audio and Monitor refunds before deciding on any corrective action.
 Review available evidence for product defects, compatibility issues, listing clarity and customer expectations, recognising that the underlying cause may differ by category.

 #### Expected Impact:
-- A potential reduction in avoidable refunds and stronger retained revenue, with the greatest potential revenue protection coming from improvements within the Monitor product range.
+- Reducing avoidable refunds could help protect revenue, particularly within the Monitor product range
 ### 2. Commercial / Finance
 *Diagnose the four-month revenue decline*